I received yet another desperately poor telemarketing call the other day.

 - Brief your callers well – Nothing beats a motivated and well-briefed caller

 - Build rapport – Ask good questions.
 Listen.
 Use good language and tone.

 - Record & measure performance – Build good KPI’s and use a good system to record good notes and schedule follow-ups.
 Monitor performance often.

 - Be patient – If the goal is to reach the MD of Tesco or the Finance Director of BT results won’t come immediately.
 Give the campaign time to work assuming that you have done the other factors above correctly.

 - Follow-Up – And keep doing so.
 Don’t stalk but make sure follow up emails, letters, literature and calls are made in a timely fashion.

 - Accept rejection – I love the quote below.
 There are lots of people that it has been attributed to.
 That doesn’t matter but the point is clear.
 Get used to rejection.
-The more you No’s you get on the phone, the closer you are to success.
+The more No’s you get on the phone, the closer you are to succeed.

 “I was practising in a bunker down in Texas and this good old boy with a big hat stopped to watch.
 The first shot he saw me hit went in the hole.
 He said, “You got 50 bucks if you knock the next one in.”
 I holed the next one.
 Then he says, “You got $100 if you hole the next one.”
 In it went for three in a row.
 As he peeled off the bills he said, “Boy, I’ve never seen anyone so lucky in my life.”
 And I shot back, “Well, the harder I practice, the luckier I get.”